Maarten Gerritszoon Vries: Breskens in Yamada

 The Breskens arrived in a promising bay and was received in a friendly manner by the population of Yamada on Tohoku, Japan.

 Six weeks later the Breskens again sailed to Yamada, probably while they had a good time.
 In the evening they organized a party with a samurai and most probably some Japanese women.
 (It is not known what exactly happened, because the diary got lost in 1692, after Nicolaes Witsen received it.)

 The next day, July 29, ten members of the crew, including the captain were invited by the women to come to a farm where they would receive fresh vegetables and fish.
 The unarmed crew was offered sake and rice, but captured, and sent to Morioka and Edo for interrogation.

 The Japanese feared Portuguese / Spanish Jesuits had come to land.
 As a result, bakufu officials were extremely anxious about the problem of coastal defenses.
 However, after it was understood that the crew were Dutch merchants and not Catholics, the problem to be solved became one of deciding by which procedure the Dutch should be released.
 After Jan van Elserac had arrived, the shōgun Tokugawa Iemitsu sent them in December to Deshima.

-The crew had to wait nine months for the next ship to Taiwan while the Breskens had left Honshu already at the end of July (without a captain) searching for the gold and silver Islands.
+The crew had to wait nine months for the next ship to Taiwan while the Breskens had left Honshu already at the end of July (without a captain) searching for the gold and silver Islands(ja).

 Castricum going north

-In the summer of 1643, the Castricum sailed by the southern Kuril Islands, visiting Kunashir, Iturup (which they named "Staten Island", although nowadays this name is only used to refer to Staten Island, in New York City), and Urup, where they met with the Ainu, and which they named "Company Island" and claimed for the Netherlands.
-He transcribed several sentences in what is the earliest written record in the Sakhalin Ainu language.
+In the summer of 1643, the Castricum sailed along the southern Kuril Islands, visiting Kunashir, Iturup (which they named "Staten Island", although nowadays this name is only used to refer to Staten Island, in New York City), and Urup, where they met with the Ainu, and which they named "Company Island" and claimed for the Netherlands.
+He also transcribed several sentences in what is the earliest written record in the Sakhalin Ainu language.

-The Castricum passed between the islands of Iturup and Urup, the strait between the islands being later named Vries Strait after its discoverer, and entered the Sea of Okhotsk.
+The Castricum passed between Iturup and Urup, the strait later becoming known as Vries Strait, and entered the Sea of Okhotsk.

-The Dutch sailed north, without encountering any land, until being driven south-west toward the northern shores of Hokkaido.
-Then they sailed north again, visiting Cape Aniwa (the southeastern tip of Sakhalin Island), the Gulf of Patience (where they indeed had to be patient, waiting for the fog to clear), and Cape Patience east of it.
-At these places they met and communicated through sign language with the indigenous Ainu people of the island.
+The Dutch sailed north without encountering land until being driven south-west toward the northern shores of Hokkaido.
+They then sailed north again, visiting Cape Aniwa (the southeastern tip of Sakhalin Island), the Gulf of Patience - where they waited for fog to clear - and Cape Patience east of it.
+At these places they met and communicated through sign language with the Indigenous Ainu people of the island.

-After another excursion, now east into the Pacific, the Castricum returned to Japanese waters and managed to meet with the Breskens off Kyushu.
+After another excursion east into the Pacific, the Castricum returned to Japanese waters and managed to meet the Breskens off Kyushu.
 The two ships sailed to Fort Zeelandia (Taiwan) and returned to Batavia in mid-December 1643.